tadhgboyle/tab/README.md

 - Bulk change prices of items (Everything 10% *off* or everything 20% *more* etc)
 - Add Manager role.
     - All Cashier permissions + adding/editing products
-- Merge index and orders page with ajax for moar speeeeeed.
+- Merge index and orders page with ajax for better preformance
 - Add PDF printing of all users transactions
 - For parents to pay off balance possibly integrate with Square API
-- Seperate orders, users and stats into weeks
+- Seperate orders, users and stats into weeks (Like Green Bay)
 - Allow user to change light/dark mode
+- Move to Material Design.
+Bootstrap is ugly

 ## Issues/Bugs:
-*None that I know of right now!*
+- Inconsistent miscalculations during returns and limit checking.
+Sometimes it happens and sometimes it doesn't.
+- When new categories are created, everyone defaults to `0.00` limit.
+Change this to `-1`.
+- Gracefully handle user/product/category/order deletion.